CP1401/Practicals/prac_07/README.md

 `questions.txt` with:

 - Quick Questions
-- Debugging problems and solutions
+- Debugging problems (not solutions)

 Exercises, each in their own file: